wenerme/wener/notes/ai/maas/maas-faq.md

 # Anthropic

 ```
-FIELD: Extra inputs are not permitted
+<FIELD>: Extra inputs are not permitted
 ```

 ## tool_use ids were found without tool_result blocks immediately after